mariodimac7/eg-01-node-jwt/README.md

 Contributions via Pull Requests are appreciated.
 All contributions must use the MIT License.

-This repository uses the MIT license, see the LICENSE file
+This repository uses the MIT license, see the LICENSE file.